riceball-tw/travel-site/README.md

-# Travel Site : A Isomorphic Nuxt App for Exploring Attractions
+# Travel Site : An Isomorphic Nuxt App for Exploring Attractions

 The project is for take-home assignment usage.